Damon Jones (economist)

-Early life and education
+Education

 As a high school student, Jones was selected as a Du Bois Scholar.
 He studied public policy at Stanford University, where he minored in African-American studies.
-He moved to the University of California, Berkeley for his graduate studies, where he specialized in economics and worked alongside Emmanuel Saez.
+He moved to the University of California, Berkeley, for his graduate studies, where he specialized in economics and worked alongside Emmanuel Saez.
 After earning his doctoral degree, Jones returned to Stanford, joining the Stanford Institute for Economic Policy Research as a Searle Freedom Trust Postdoctoral Scholar.
-During this time he held an affiliate research position at the University of Wisconsin–Madison Center for Financial Stability.
+During this time he held an affiliate research position at the University of Wisconsin–Madison Institute for Research on Poverty.

 Research and career

 After completing his postdoctoral fellowship in 2010, Jones joined the faculty at the Harris School of Public Policy.
 He holds a Faculty Research Fellowship at the National Bureau of Economic Research.
-Jones specialises in three areas of economics; including public finance, government taxation and behavioural taxation.
+Jones specializes in three areas of economics: public finance, household finance, and behavioral economics.

-Jones' early work considered income taxes and household finance in low-income households.
+Jones' early work considered income tax and household finance in low-income households.
 He called for a revamping of the earned income tax credit, learning from the Working Tax Credit scheme in the United Kingdom and delivering payments in a more timely manner.
 Jones has also investigated the employment decisions of older Americans, and evaluated the impact of the Social Security Annual Earnings Test (AET).
 The AET reduces the benefits of claimants in proportion to the amount of money they earn in excess of a certain amount.
-Jones previously served on the Chicago Resilient Families Task Force, which was funded by the Economic Security Project, which proposed cash transfer to low-income families.
+Jones previously served on the Chicago Resilient Families Task Force, which was funded by the Economic Security Project and proposed cash transfer to low-income families.
 The program was based on Jones' research which had identified that cash transfers can immediately improve well-being, and do not result in people leaving the workforce.

-As a loyal fan of college sports, Jones became interested in the economics of student athletes, and has argued that they should be both paid and unionized.
+As a fan of college sports, Jones became interested in the economics of student athletes, and has argued that they should be both paid and unionized.
 Jones has investigated the racial wealth gap in the United States, showing that not only do Black households have less wealth than their white counterparts, but they are more likely to be unemployed and less likely to access unemployment benefits.